And there it is. The question I get asked all the time: IS YOGA ENOUGH: to stay fit, to lose weight, to keep the weight off.

 So is yoga enough of a workout routine?
 My answer is yes…and no.

+Once we’ve gotten our food choices in balance, we can evaluate our workout routines better.
 Any movement is good for the body.
 Nothing can replace HIIT or cardio though.
 And while yoga styles like Rocket and Ashtanga burn a fair amount of calories and give you an intense workout, most people (particularly women, whomp-whomp) need a little something outside of yoga to blast away the extra fat.

 Notice I say “body type” as in: the type of body you have and how it uniquely processes food and exercise, not a picture of someone else’s body via a magazine or IG profile etc etc etc.

 A good place to start in your fitness routine is to figure out your body type and build your regimen from there.
 There are three body types, and we get dealt our cards in utero as a baby.
-It’s crazy facinating, but also depressing, since we get what we get and that’s life.
+It’s crazy fascinating, but also depressing, since we get what we get and that’s life.
 THANKS, PHYSIOLOGY!
 Fight it or embrace it, nature is a beautiful thing.

 The three body types are: Ectomorph, mesomorph, and endomorph.